Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 Use a balanced blend, control-release fertilizer such as 13-13-13, which will give you excellent results by providing your adenium plants with the proper nutrition they need.
 You can buy these mixes in different release times that range from a couple of months to almost a year.
 Shorter release times are usually recommended by experienced gardeners as those fertilizers activate almost immediately.
 Applying a fertilizer with a shorter term will also allow you to time the discontinuation of feed more easily if you live in an area where your plants go through a period of dormancy in the winter.

 The sap of Adenium boehmianum, Adenium multiflorum, and Adenium obesum contain toxic cardiac glycosides, which are poison and used to make poison arrows by hunters in Africa desiring to bring down some very large game.
 The poison is made from the fleshy parts of the trunk and the bark of the adenium plants, often in combination with poisons from other plants.

-Poison is extracted from the Adenium plants after they have flowered.
-The tuber is dug up and the sap extracted by heating the branches and roots over a fire until the sap discharges.
-Then, it is boiled in order to condense it to a thick syrup.
+Poison is extracted from the adenium plants after they have flowered.
+The tuber is dug up and the sap is extracted by heating the branches and roots over a fire until the sap discharges.
+Then it is boiled in order to condense it to a thick syrup.
 The syrupy sap is then cooled and applied to an arrow point just behind the tip.
-Often, this sap is the sole ingredient for the poison arrow, although the latex of various Euphorbia species (commonly called spurge) has often been added to the mix to make the poison especially potent.
+Often, this sap is the sole ingredient for the poison arrow, although the latex of various euphorbia species (commonly called spurge) has often been added to the mix to make the poison especially potent.

 © 2018 Mike and Dorothy McKenney